quodvideo/dexter-cl/README.md

 INDEX is the INcompatible Desktop Environment for X.

-Dexter is a widget toolkit.
+Dexter is a widget toolkit, also for X.

 Eventually I'll write what's needed to allow declarative GUI programming.
 Very roughly, a file selector dialog might look something like this: